The Clear

 than all of them.
 Two of the couples were in their fifties and

 treated me like a son.
-Others in the group like Tommy and Hazel were closer in age and became my
+Others in the group like Tommy and Hazel

 friends.
 All of these people were so kind to me.
 I felt very

-welcomed in their presence.
+welcome in their presence.

 Those were fun days for me.